 Pre arrival notification must be registered on www.safeseas.ie a minimum of 24 hours prior to arrival at the port limits.
-An exception to this requirement is when arriving from an Irish port which is less than 24 hours from the Shannon Estuary.
+An exception to this requirement is when arriving from an Irish port where the passage is less than 24 hours from the Shannon Estuary.

-Incorrect or incomplete submission of pre- arrival requirements will result in unnecessary delays to the ship.
+Incorrect or incomplete submission of pre- arrival requirements may result in delays to the vessel.